matn7/Google-Platform-Notes/flashcard/Microservices.md

 ### Spring Cloud Config.

 A centralized configuration server with Spring Cloud Config can overcome all the drawbacks that we discussed in the previous slide.
-Sping Cloud Config provides server and client-side support for externalized configuration in a distributed system.
+Spring Cloud Config provides server and client-side support for externalized configuration in a distributed system.
 With the Config Server you have a central place to manage external properties for applications across all environments.

 Centralized configuration resolves around two core elements: